-Don’t do vertical leg press if you are experiencing lower back pain since that can induce or make worse lower back pain.
+Don’t do vertical leg press if you are experiencing lower back pain since it can induce or make worse back pain.

-If you like rowing with bent back, try doing in so you pull the bar towards the lower belly instead of towards the chest since that will help you minimize the pain you are feeling in the lower back.
+If you like rowing with a bent back, try doing in, so you pull the bar towards the lower belly instead of towards the chest since that will help you minimize the pain you are feeling in the lower back.

-However, while rowing with the bar it is much harder controlling its position, so this exercises is very often completely eliminated from the workout program.
+However, while rowing with the bar, it is much harder controlling its position, so this exercise is very often eliminated from the workout program.

-Many people much better control rowing with the rope, though if you want to do this you need to lower the weight so you don’t repeatedly put pressure to your back with too heavy weights.
+Many people much better control rowing with the rope, though if you want to do this, you need to lower the weight, so you don’t repeatedly put pressure on your back with too heavy weights.

 If none of these machines work for you and you still keep experiencing pain, try rowing with dumbbells.
-We would always recommend the dumbbells rather than machines, but this is one of the situations where machines might actually be better for you.
+We would always recommend dumbbells rather than machines, but this is one situation where machines might actually be better for you.

-If you keep changing the width of the grip while doing pull downs, your workouts will be much more diverse if you also use dumbbells and rowing machines.
+If you keep changing the grip’s width while doing pull-downs, your workouts will be much more diverse if you also use dumbbells and rowing machines.

-In case you can no longer do squats, rowing or deadlift, maybe you can still do lateral extension.
-The machine for lateral extension is usually at the angle of 45 degrees.
+In case you can no longer do squats, rowing, or deadlift, maybe you can still do lateral extensions.
+The machine for lateral extensions is usually at an angle of 45 degrees.

-However, if this exercises is making you feel uncomfortable, you need to try using some other machine.
+However, if this exercise makes you feel uncomfortable, you need to try using some other machine.
 Most of the gyms have several different machines for your lower back workout.

-What you need to remember is that you need to have strong back muscles and strong abdominal muscles in order to protect your spine.
+You need to remember that you need to have strong back muscles and strong abdominal muscles to protect your spine.